 Does it need to be a paper?

 Normally, students produce one final paper summarizing the results of their sophomore project.
 However, in a few cases, students have written several shorter papers summarizing the results of individual experiments or analyzing particular books.
-Some students have also produced photography portfolios or videotapes instead of a written work.
+Some students have also produced portfolios, performances, or videos instead of a written work.

 Should I have taken a course in a particular department first?

 In most cases, students will have taken a course in a particular department before doing a sophomore project in that field.
-However, there are no hard and fast guidelines here: the important thing is to reach an agreement with a faculty member about a project which seems feasible and interesting to both of you.
+This is especially true for 297H courses which are done in one term.
+However, the important thing is to reach an agreement with a faculty member about a project which seems feasible and interesting to both of you.
 For a project in the visual arts you will likely have to take a course in that department first (see next question).

 Can I do an art project?